Isabel Briggs Myers

-Isabel Briggs Myers (born Isabel Briggs; October 18, 1897 – May 5, 1980) was an American writer who co-created the Myers–Briggs Type Indicator (MBTI) with her mother, Katharine Cook Briggs.
+Isabel Briggs Myers (born Isabel Briggs; October 18, 1897 – May 5, 1980) was an American writer who co-created the personality test known as the Myers–Briggs Type Indicator (MBTI) with her mother, Katharine Cook Briggs.
 The MBTI is one of the most-often used personality tests worldwide; over two million people complete the questionnaire each year.
 Isabel Briggs Myers typed herself as an INFP (Mediator).

 Background

 Isabel Briggs Myers grew up in Washington, D.C. where she was home-schooled by her mother, Katharine Cook Briggs.
 Her father, Lyman James Briggs, worked as a research physicist.
 Briggs had little formal schooling up until she attended Swarthmore College, where she studied political science.
 During her time at the college she met Clarence "Chief" Gates Myers who was studying law.
 The two married in 1918 and were together until his death in 1980.
 When Briggs Myers died in 1980 she left the copyright to the MBTI (which was little known at the time) to her son Peter.